ajaykumar011/cyberark-aws-auto-onboarding/README.md

 # Prerequisites
-This solution requires the following:
+This solution requires the following :

 1. The CyberArk PAS solution is installed on-prem / Cloud / hybrid with v9.10 or higher.
 2. The CyberArk license must include SSH key manager.